Norman Hartnell 1953. My interpretation of an exhibition-poster,

 "The exhibition by the designers to H.M.
 The Queen: Norman Hartnell, Hardy Amies and milliner Frederick Fox, celebrates the timeless elegance of London couture and explores how the Queen’s patronage of groundbreaking British designers helped put London on the international fashion map after the Second World War".

-He inspired Christian Dior and was also acknowledged by Coco Chanel.
+He even inspired Christian Dior and was also acknowledged by Coco Chanel.

 Sir Hardy Amies’ career began as designer at Lachasse, noted for its tailored suits.
 He was in tune with Christian Dior’s New Look, by 1951 Princess Elizabeth ordered from him, and as Queen Elizabeth II did so for the next five decades.